publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schA/ptIV/sptA/m__us_usc_t26_s25C.md

         (2) __Windows__

-            In the case of amounts paid or incurred for components described in subsection (c)(2)(B) by any taxpayer for any taxable year, the credit allowed under this section with respect to such amounts for such year shall not exceed the excess (if any) of $200 over the aggregate credits allowed under this section with respect to such amounts for all prior taxable years ending after December 31, 2005.
+            In the case of amounts paid or incurred for components described in subsection (c)(2)(B)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  by any taxpayer for any taxable year, the credit allowed under this section with respect to such amounts for such year shall not exceed the excess (if any) of $200 over the aggregate credits allowed under this section with respect to such amounts for all prior taxable years ending after December 31, 2005.

         (3) __Limitation on residential energy property expenditures__